 Structural unemployment also increases instability in the country.
 Although in some modern economies the structural unemployment at a lower level is considered to be necessary there can be unrest when the level reaches its peak.
 All the job seekers want to get employed to earn money but if they fail to get the job they may cause violence or may push the government to get changed.

 It is obvious that unemployment and crime are correlated.
 In the need of money, people start indulging in robbery to meet their living expenses.
 Crime increases the instability in the area, it results in spending money on security rather than in spending in the production of goods and services.

-Structural Unemployment arises due to the mismatch of workers skill and the jobs available in the market.
-Due to Structural unemployment, some group of workers finds difficult to get the job in the economy as nowadays production and manufacturing has shifted to machine oriented jobs which kills the need of human resource in the organization.
+Structural Unemployment arises due to the mismatch of workers’ skills and the jobs available in the market.
+Due to Structural unemployment, some group of workers finds difficult to get the job in the economy as nowadays production and manufacturing has shifted to machine-oriented jobs which kills the need of human resource in the organization.
 But the duration of this unemployment is generally of medium term.

 This has been a guide to what is Structural Unemployment and its definition.
 Here we discuss the root causes and cure of Structural Unemployment along with examples and disadvantages.
 You may learn more about financing from the following articles –